CANCER AND CELL GROWTH

 One of the most important problems in oncology is therefore the spread of the primary tumour caused by metastases.
 This process involves the exfoliation and transport of viable tumour cells from the primary tumour, most commonly via the bloodstream, and subsequent growth, usually in other organs.
 Metastases are the main cause of fatal disease progression.

-Blocking access to growth factors by interrupting their transport pathway is an important point in our new projected therapy.
-Cell Receptor AG owns important intellectual property for this.
+Blocking access to growth factors by interrupting their transport pathway terminates cell growth and is an important point in our new projected treatment.
+Cell Receptor Inc. owns important intellectual property for this.